Tokyo

-Tokyo was the first city in Asia to host the Summer Olympics and Paralympics, in 1964 and then in 2021.
-It also hosted three G7 summits, in 1979, 1986, and 1993.
+Tokyo was the first city in Asia to host the Summer Olympics and Paralympics, in 1964, and also hosted in 2021.
+It hosted three G7 summits in 1979, 1986, and 1993.
 Tokyo is an international hub of research and development and an academic center, with several major universities, including the University of Tokyo, the top-ranking university in Japan.
-Tokyo Station is the central hub for the Shinkansen, the country's high-speed railway network; and the city's Shinjuku Station is the world's busiest train station.
+Tokyo Station is the central hub for the Shinkansen, the country's high-speed railway network, and the city's Shinjuku Station is the world's busiest train station.
 Tokyo Skytree is the world's tallest tower.
 The Tokyo Metro Ginza Line, which opened in 1927, is the oldest underground metro line in Asia.

-Tokyo's nominal gross domestic output was 113.7 trillion yen (US$1.04 trillion) in FY2021 and accounted for 20.7% of Japan's economic output, which converts to 8.07 million yen or US$73,820 per capita.
+Tokyo's nominal gross domestic output was 120.2 trillion yen (US$887.9 billion) in FY2022 and accounted for 21.2% of Japan's economic output, which converts to 8.43 million yen or US$62,291 per capita.
 Including the Greater Tokyo Area, Tokyo is the second-largest metropolitan economy in the world after New York, with a 2022 gross metropolitan product estimated at US$2.08 trillion.
 Although Tokyo's status as a leading global financial hub has diminished with the Lost Decades since the 1990s, when the Tokyo Stock Exchange (TSE) was the world's largest, with a market capitalization about 1.5 times that of the NYSE, Tokyo is still a leading financial hub, and the TSE remains among the world's top five major stock exchanges.
 Tokyo is categorized as an Alpha+ city by the Globalization and World Cities Research Network.
-It ranked 14th in the 2024 edition of the Global Livability Ranking, and has been ranked as the safest city in the world in multiple international surveys.
+It ranked 14th in the 2024 edition of the Global Livability Ranking, and has been ranked as the safest city in the world by the Economist Intelligence Unit.